dherrera1911/dherrera1911.github.io/_posts/2024-08-12-is-the-world.md

 scene these fibers transmit to the brain.
-One interesting thing about this article is that the authors discuss the results in the context of the natural behavior of the specimen, which uses vision to hunt and escape predators.
+One interesting thing about this article is that the authors discuss the results in the context of the natural behavior of the organism, which uses vision to hunt and escape predators.
 For example, the frog's visual behavior has the peculiarity that it seems not to perceive the static elements of the world around it (e.g., food does not catch its attention